wodowiesel/GB-Dumper/README.md

 **This is still "work-in-progress (WIP)" so i do NOT take any kind of warranty/responibility for damages or data losses!**

-**You can use this at your own risk without guarentees!**
+**You can use this at your own risk without guarantees!**

 If you like the new design yo are free to share it!

 Have fun and save the retro world :)

 ## HARDWARE

 - 1x Arduino Nano (or Uno for old versions)
 - 1x Custom PCB for Arduino Nano by WodoWiesel (abx@gmx.de) (or from orig.
 GBCartReader for Uno)
 - 2x SN-74HC595 Shift-Registers from Texas Instruments
 - 5x 470 Ohm Resistors – recommended for pull-ups on active low pins & to prevent damage
 - 1x Gameboy Cartridge 32-Pin Slot

 - 3x Female Pin headers - optional
 - 2x Jumpers - optional

+- 1x Soldering iron
+- solder + flux

 ## SOFTWARE

 GBCartRead v1.8 Rev 1.2 - Gameboy Cart Reader
-by insideGadgets (https://www.insidegadgets.com) / support@insidegadgets.com
+by insideGadgets (https://www.insidegadgets.com/ & support@insidegadgets.com)

 GBCartRead is an Arduino based Gameboy Cartridge Reader which uses a C program or python script to interface with Arduino.

 GBCartRead allows you to dump your ROM, save the RAM and write to the RAM.